The Urge: Reunions (2003–present)

 On October 1, 2018, Chris Pinkert reported that the St. Louis Blues had partnered with The Urge to create a new goal song for the team.
 The song, eventually titled "The Blues Have the Urge", was implemented for the start of the 2018–19 NHL season and was played following each Blues goal at home, immediately after organist Jeremy Boyer played the traditional organ rendition of "When The Blues Go Marching In".
-For home wins, the song is also played immediately following the final horn (replacing Blur's Song 2), followed by an instrumental version as the NHL Three Stars are announced.
+For home wins, the song is also played immediately following the final horn (replacing Blur's "Song 2"), followed by an instrumental version as the NHL Three Stars are announced.

+Steve Ewing continues to record his own music under the names The Steve Ewing Band, The Steve Ewing Duo, and Master Blaster.
+Ewing also owns the restaurant Steve's Hot Dogs in the Delmar Loop neighborhood of St. Louis.